New Seekers

 Nevermind

-- Prince and the New Power Generation
+- Prince and The New Power Generation

 Diamonds and Pearls